gab0gomes/gab0gomes/README.md

 ### Front-end Developer

-:zap: A Computer Engineer wich loves to learn and help people do their jobs in the best way.
+:zap: A Computer Engineer wich loves to learn, help the community and help people do their jobs in the best way.

 :sparkles: Pronouns: He/His
 <br>